zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 This allows the app to query for internal browser activities.

 Furthermore, for `secure_storage`, you need to set the minimum SDK version to 18 in `<projectRoot>/android/app/src/build.gradle`.
-Then, add the manifest placeholder for your redirect url (the custom url scheme).
+Then, add the manifest placeholder for your redirect URL (the custom URL scheme).
 In the end, the `defaultConfig` section of the `build.gradle` file should look like this:

 ```groovy title="<projectRoot>/android/app/src/build.gradle"
 defaultConfig {